 When does the financial support start?

-However no Special Guardianship periodic payments can start until the Head of Branch, Children's Social Care has made a decision and the carers have agreed the proposed financial support and agreed to inform the local authority of any changes in their circumstances and their eligibility to receive financial support.
+However no Special Guardianship periodic payments can start until the Head of Specialist Services has made a decision and the carers have agreed the proposed financial support and agreed to inform the Local Authority of any changes in their circumstances and their eligibility to receive financial support.

-For children that have not usually been looked after, the start date for periodic payments will usually be the date of the Head of Branch, Children's Social Care making a decision about financial support.
+For children that have not usually been looked after, the start date for periodic payments will usually be the date of the Head of Specialist Services making a decision about financial support.

 Any backdating of payments will only be considered where there has been a delay from the point in time it would be reasonable to have reached a decision regarding a payment.

 Backdating of payments will generally not pre-date a Special Guardianship Order being made where a child is fostered.